peterbud/nuxt-query/README.md

 Nuxt Query provides a hook that you can use in your application if you need a more complex setup for Vue Query, like custom query client with onSuccess or onError handlers, which would not be possible to configure with the options available in the `nuxt.config.ts`.

-The hook is called 'nuxt-query:configure' and you can use it in a plugin to return a custom `QueryClient` object:
+The hook is called `nuxt-query:configure` and you can use it in a plugin to return a custom `QueryClient` object:

 ```typescript
 // plugins/nuxt-query.ts